Rhinestone Chokers That Celebs Love Wearing These Days

 Originally rhinestones were produced from naturally occurring crystal rocks found in the Rhine valley.
-The Rhine River forms the Western border of modern day Austria, also running through Switzerland and Germany.
+The Rhine River forms the Western border of modern-day Austria, also running through Switzerland and Germany.
 The crystalline pebbles found along the river bed and through the Alps valleys were used in jewelry and on clothing.
-These added sparkle without the expense of fine gems.
+This added sparkle without the expense of fine gems.
 Dubbed rhinestones for their place of origin, they became very popular.

 This same coating method evolved in the hands of other glass-working innovators.
 The paint changed to a very thin foil and later a special type of vapor coating.
 Things like carnival glass were created with this new method.
 Other names for glass colored or coated in this way are aurora glass and rainbow glass.
 Their iridescence is the same “stuff” that gives rhinestones their glisten.

 Other methods and materials entered the production process and today rhinestones can be any combination of materials.
 From plastic to pressed sand, the word rhinestones encompasses a wide variety of shiny, crystal-like adornment.
 Some rhinestones are cut glass and others may be made out of actual crystal shards.